bartytime4life/ArielSensorArray/src/gui/components/ARCHITECTURE.md

 1. **CLI-First**: All analytics/artifacts come from `spectramind …` with **Hydra** configs and overrides; GUI never computes analytics in-browser.
 2. **Immutable Artifacts**: GUI only renders files under `artifacts/**` or streams logs from `artifacts/logs/**`; these can be versioned with DVC for full lineage.
-3. **Mermaid-in-Markdown**: Architecture diagrams render natively on GitHub, keeping design docs executable and always-up-to-date.
+3. **Mermaid-in-Markdown**: Architecture diagrams render natively on GitHub, keeping design docs executable and always up-to-date.
 4. **Auditability**: Every run writes `events.jsonl` and `v50_debug_log.md` with configs and hashes, enabling end-to-end traceability of GUI views back to CLI runs.

 ---